Thomas Boulin

 Short Bio

 Thomas Boulin heads the team "Molecular and cellular neurobiology of C. elegans" at the MeLiS laboratory - CNRS/INSERM/Université Lyon 1.
-He has worked on various aspects of C. elegans neurobiology for the past 25 years.
+He has worked with C. elegans for the past 25 years.

 During his PhD with Oliver Hobert at Columbia University, he studied molecular and cellular mechanisms controling the formation and the maintenance of the C. elegans nervous system (Buelow, Neuron 2003).
 As a post-doc with Jean-Louis Bessereau at École Normale Supérieure in Paris, he developed genetic and electrophysiological strategies to study synaptic function and acetylcholine receptor modulation (Boulin, PNAS 2008 ; Boulin, Nature Neuroscience 2012).